jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 - *Formatting* - How to use App Script to read Google Sheet's content, and apply formatting to it.
 - *Parsing* - How can I intake a string and return only the bits we want to be translated.

-In this post I'm only going to address the formatting component as the parsing component turned into something far more complicated than I anticipated.
+In this post I'm only going to address the formatting component as the "*Parsing*" component turned into something far more complicated than I anticipated.

 ## Breaking ground

 To get started create a new Google Sheet in your Google drive.
 From the top menu navigate to "Tools" => "Script Editor".
 This will open a new Apps Script project for this document.
 This is a fully-grown IDE for any Apps scripts where we will be putting our code.
 To find out more about the IDE and App scripts checkout the [Apps Script developers site](https://developers.google.com/apps-script).

-When you first set things up you will probably need to grant the script some OAuth permissions to "See, edit, create, and delete your spreadsheets in Google Drive".
+When you first run your script you will probably need to grant the script some OAuth permissions to "See, edit, create, and delete your spreadsheets in Google Drive".

 ## Adding a trigger